Taking it slow in Luang Prabang

 But its sun-drenched beauty might cause your heart to quicken a beat.
 The morning hours are especially gorgeous – the town is draped in a languid light and the air is deliciously cool.
 (Temperatures often hover around 20°C in the early part of the day before the sun comes out in full force.)

-Rows of colonial French villas are protected from modernisation by UNESCO heritage rules.
+Rows of colonial French buildings are protected from modernisation by UNESCO heritage rules.

 Flowers creeping over the wall of a guesthouse.